FameDoze2point0/Create-undisplayble-integers/README.md

 <img src="https://user-images.githubusercontent.com/106914120/172239623-f9a8bc53-2eec-4a8e-a44e-eaf3b2bbf861.png">
 </div>

 To transform our tree in an AVL tree, we need to some rotations when we add a big integer (since an AVL tree try to minimize the height of the tree that we can see above thanks to "requilibre").
-To do that, we need a function which compare two big integers, and rotation function (left, right, left-right, right-left).
+To do that, we need a function which compares two big integers, and rotation function (left, right, left-right, right-left).

 <table align="center">
   <tr>